Security from First Principles

 Threat Agents

 A threat agent is anyone or anything capable of exploiting a vulnerability.
 The tendency is to think of this as external hackers — and they’re certainly on the list — but the full picture is broader and in many cases the more dangerous threats come from inside the organization.
+Risk assessments under NIST SP 800-30 and ISO 27005 both require explicitly identifying and characterizing threat sources before assessing likelihood or impact.

 External Attackers